Azure/Avere/src/terraform/examples/e2e/README.md

 | [10 Render](#10-render) | No | Submit render farm jobs from [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/overview) and/or [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/overview) remote artist workstations. |

 To manage deployment of the Azure Artist Anywhere solution from your local workstation, the following prerequisite steps are required.
-1. Make sure the [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) (v1.1.7 or higher) is downloaded locally and accessible in your path environment variable.
 1. Make sure the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) is installed locally and accessible in your path environment variable.
+1. Make sure the [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) is installed locally and accessible in your path environment variable.
-1. Run `az account show` to ensure that your current Azure subscription session context is set appropriately.
-To change your current Azure subscription session context, run `az account set --subscription YOUR_SUBSCRIPTION_ID`
+1. Run `az account show` to ensure your current Azure subscription session context is set as expected.
+Verify the `id` property.<br/>To change your current Azure subscription session context, run `az account set --subscription <subscriptionId>`
-1. Download the Azure rendering end-to-end solution example source files from the following GitHub repository directory
+1. Download the Azure rendering end-to-end (e2e) solution example source files via the following GitHub directory link
    * https://downgit.github.io/#/home?url=https://github.com/Azure/Avere/tree/main/src/terraform/examples/e2e
-   * Unzip the downloaded *e2e.zip* file to your local home directory (`~/`).
-All local file references below use `~/e2e/`
+   * Unzip the downloaded `e2e.zip` file to your local home directory (`~/`).<br/>Note that all local source file references below are relative to `~/e2e/`

 ## 0 Global

-### Deployment Steps (*via a local Bash or PowerShell command shell*)
+### Deployment Steps

-1. Run `cd ~/e2e/0.global`
+1. Open a local shell (Bash or PowerShell) and run `cd ~/e2e/0.global`
 1. Review and edit the config values in `variables.tf` for your deployment
 1. Review and edit the config values in `backend.config` for your deployment